 If a Participating Provider or provider representative is making an appeal on a member's behalf, please see our website at coaccess.com/members/services/appeals/ and/or the section titled "Appeals" in the Health First Colorado Member Handbook on the Health First Colorado website for this separate process.
-To submit an appeal on a member's behalf, you will need to provide Colorado Access with permission (as the Designated Client Representative) from the member and follow the Member Appeal process instead of the Provider-Carrier Dispute process.
+To submit an appeal on a member's behalf, you will need to provide Colorado Access with permission (as the Designated Client Representative) from by completing a signed Designated Client Representative form and submitting it along with your Member Appeal request as part of the Member Appeal process (instead of the Provider-Carrier Dispute process).